Is the CAT Fund still in existence?

 Why can't I bill my services to Medicare/Medicaid first, so I can conserve my CAT Fund benefits?

-By law, all accident related services must be billed to the CAT Fund as primary.
-A secondary carrier may be billed only if the CAT Fund benefits are exhausted for the annual period or life time limit or if services do not meet the criteria of being medically necessary, reasonable, and accident related.
+By law, all accident-related services must be billed to the CAT Fund as primary.
+A secondary carrier may be billed only if the CAT Fund benefits are exhausted for the annual period or lifetime limit or if services do not meet the criteria of being medically necessary, reasonable, and accident-related.

 A claimant does not have to incur a yearly deductible.

-What is a third party administrator?
+What is a third-party administrator?

-A third party administrator provides claims administration services to the CAT Fund.
+A third-party administrator provides claims administration services to the CAT Fund.
 These services include managed care services, auditing provider services, invoices, and coordination with CAT Fund outside counsel on matters of litigation.